 Despite the usefulness of multi-level taxonomies, some of us have observed in a first study in 2016 [9] that a large proportion of these taxonomies in Wikidata suffered from quality issues.
-That study reported the presence of 17,819 classes in multi-level taxonomies in Wikidata, out of which 87.5% were flagged for classification problems, with declarations of instantiation and subclassing making their interpretation ambiguous or leading to inconsisten-cies.
+That study reported the presence of 17,819 classes in multi-level taxonomies in Wikidata, out of which 87.5% were flagged for classification problems, with declarations of instantiation and subclassing making their interpretation ambiguous or leading to inconsistencies.
 Since then, some other studies revealed quality problems involving the use of instantiation and subclassing, including [10] who corroborated the findings of [9] and identified a large number of "items erroneously treated as classes", and more recently [11] who identified a large number of removed statements over time fixing subclassing and/or instantiation declarations, again corroborating our observations on the difficulties users face when deciding which relation to use.
+We show in this paper that, several years later, this is a persistent problem, despite certain efforts to address the issues.
+These include attempts to introduce in Wikidata some metaclasses originally present in OpenCyc [12] and some functionality of "constraint reports".

 In multi-level taxonomies in Wikidata, the issues can be observed to occur not only in navigating the distinction between individuals and (first-order) types, but also in distinguishing types of adjacent successive orders (e.g., firstorder types and second-order types).
 The problems were characterized in terms of a number of anti-patterns [9], i.e., recurrent error-prone model structures; we now revisit two of these anti-patterns here in further detail, following several years of changes in Wikidata.
-We show here that there is continued prevalence of the problems in Wikidata's multi-level taxonomies, suggesting that guidelines and tools are required to mitigate the large-scale conceptual disarray.
+The continued prevalence of the problems in Wikidata's multi-level taxonomies suggests that further guidelines and tools are required to mitigate the large-scale conceptual disarray.

 After eliciting empirical data, we conduct an analysis of a number of entities in Wikidata that are frequently involved in these anti-patterns.
 We identify some of the possible reasons behind these violations and, by using logical, ontological and semantic considerations, we propose some possible interpretation solutions for eliminating them.
 Finally, we demonstrate a simple automated procedure that can proactively detect these violations before they are introduced to Wikidata.
-This paper is an extended version of a short paper published in [12].
+This paper is an extended version of a short paper published in [13].
 The short paper only covered one of the anti-patterns we cover here.
-Further, we also provide here evidence that attempts to introduce a multi-level mechanism present in OpenCyc [13] did not address the issues in multi-level taxonomies in Wikidata.
+Further, this paper provides an analysis of the use of the multi-level mechanisms from OpenCyc [12] in Wikidata.
 Overall, there is more in-depth discussion on the multi-level problems uncovered and better treatment of related work.